mlabs-haskell/hydra-auction-onchain/docs/spec.md

 until either the winning bidder buys it or the seller reclaims it.

+This validator is parametrized by three parameters:
+* the currency symbol of the auction non-fungible tokens.
+All references to "the auction state token"
+"the standing bid token",
+or "the auction metadata token" below imply tokens with this currency symbol.
+* the auction terms;
+* the hash of the fee escrow script;

 The utxo datum contains the current state of the auction.
+When the auction is announced, the seller should initialize the auction escrow datum as `AuctionAnnounced :: AuctionEscrowState`.

+The validator supports four redeemers:

 ```haskell
 data AuctionEscrowRedeemer = StartBidding